 For all other qualifications please consult your individual country page. (link is external)

 *Offers will also include a minimum English language requirement, as outlined below.

 For any of our degree programmes we require one of the following as a minimum:

-For the SEFP we normally require at least IELTS 5.0 or equivalent (link is external).
-But please note this important information for applicants applying for Tier 4 immigration permission (link is external).
+For the SEFP we normally require at least IELTS 5.0 or equivalent.
+But please note this important information for applicants applying for Tier 4 immigration permission.

 IELTS must have been taken within the last two years.
 (It will help us confirm your place if we receive your results by 31 July and we must receive your results by 31 August.)

-Further information, including alternative English language tests and equivalent scores is available on the international students section of the QMUL website (link is external).
+Further information, including alternative English language tests and equivalent scores is available on the international students section of the QMUL website.

 We will consider direct entry into the second year of our courses, and occasionally to the third year of our MSci courses, but not to the final year of any course.
 You need to apply through UCAS in the same way as for first-year entry.
 We will also require the course you have followed at your current institution to match ours reasonably closely and we will ask you to provide detailed syllabus information to establish this after you have applied.

 Please email any enquiries to email@example.com